meshrwkv/manuals/README.md

 ## Face Vertex Attributes

-The procedure for creating embedding vectors leverages the GraphSAGE model.
-This model functions on sorted vertices and faces, taking into account their interconnections with other faces.

 | INDEX | EMBEDDING TYPE | DESCRIPTION                                                                       |
 | ----- | -------------- | --------------------------------------------------------------------------------- |
 | 0     | `POSITION_X`   | The x-coordinate of the position vector (part of a Vector3)                       |